DaveParr/daveparr.info-V2/content/blog/introducing-the-pokedex-package-5416/index.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/v6qbe0h2nh6n4vz4bnmz.png)

 So `flying normal` has the biggest count, with there being quite a few `bug flying`.
-That makes sense, as so many bug Pokemon have wings\\!
+That makes sense, as so many bug Pokemon have wings!
 There are also lot’s of `bug poison` and `grass poison`.
-That makes sense too, as so many bugs and plants are poisonous\\!
+That makes sense too, as so many bugs and plants are poisonous!
 How many Pokemon have unique types though?

 ``` r